nashville-software-school/front-end-curriculum/10-music-history-02/README.md

 1. In your `musichistory` directory, enter the command `git checkout master`.
 This switches you back to the master branch.
 1. `git merge -X theirs v2.0`
-1. You'll be presented with a vim screen with a default commit message.
-Just `:x` to save and exit.
+1. If you see a vim screen with a default message in it just `:x` to save and exit.

 Your branch is now merged into the master branch and you can push the master branch up to Github with `git push origin master`.